 Thirdly, you can always just get your guests to take the photos on their phones?
 If you’re keeping it digital-only, you may wish to set up a hashtag so you can find the images later as your guests upload them onto Facebook and Instagram.
 You can even use a service like If This Then That.
 To automatically save any hashtag specific images to a Dropbox account if you want to get really fancy!

-One important thing to look for when you’re looking at lighting is to make sure they say “Daylight” or have a colour temperature of between 5000K and 6500K for a super bright light that mimics daylight.
+One important thing to look for when you’re looking at lighting for your DIY photo booth is to make sure they say “Daylight” or have a colour temperature of between 5000K and 6500K for a super bright light that mimics daylight.
 Otherwise, you may end up with either slightly yellow or blue photos!

 One of the easiest ways is to get a ring light and to take photos through the middle of it.
 This gives a really nice even light and reduces horrible shadows across your guest’s faces.